HenrINC/open_modded_crew/README.md

 - `-add [--property <property name> [--value <property value>]]`: Add a new value the style configuration.
 If `--property` is defined, only sets the value of the specified property.
 If `--value` is specified, sets it to the specified value, else to the value of the current property.
 All properties can have multiple values.
 The service will randomly choose one from the list of values when committing the changes.
 - `-remove --property <property name> --value <property value>`: Remove a value's property from the configuration.

+## Auto-moderation

+The Auto-Moderator service is designed to help manage the crew by automatically moderating messages using an AI model.
+This service is not enabled by default, and needs to be activated using the `/service -add auto-moderator` command.

+Note that while the Auto-Moderator service can help reduce the workload of moderators, it is not perfect and may occasionally make mistakes.
+Therefore, it is important to continue to manually moderate the crew to ensure that it remains a safe and welcoming community.

 ## Conclusion